This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Always choose prey that’s slightly wider than your snake’s body to ensure proper digestion and prevent choking.
-This approach helps maintain your snake’s health and growth.
+- Always use frozen-thawed prey that’s slightly wider than your snake’s widest part to ensure safety and proper digestion.

 Choosing The Right Snake Food